BDC Hamburger Icon

 In addition to avoiding the inefficiencies outlined above, consider the following tips to improve operational efficiency:

 • Break organizational silos.
 In a business context, a silo is a department that operates without much interaction with other departments.
 When departments are siloed, they end up focusing on the “small picture” instead of what’s best for the company.
-For example, say a shipping department with its own profit and loss statement wants to use a slower means of transportation to save money.
-If it doesn’t communicate with the sales department, the sales team can’t set the right shipping expectations, and customers may grow frustrated when their orders don’t arrive.
+For example, say a shipping department with its own profit-and-loss statement wants to use a slower means of transportation to save money.
+If it doesn’t communicate with the sales department, the sales team can’t set the right shipping expectations and customers may grow frustrated when their orders don’t arrive.

 • Update old, clunky software.
 If your company has a legacy system that requires employees to enter data more than once or use workarounds to accomplish their tasks, implement newer software to reduce frustration and save time.

 • Increase managerial support.
 Some managers see themselves as department disciplinarians who report to the executive team.
-However, they can vastly improve their department’s productivity and morale if they support their team, see where they need help, answer questions, and act as advocates to get things done.
+However, they can vastly improve their department’s productivity and morale if they support their team members, see where they need help, answer questions, and act as advocates to get things done.
 Hold managers to this higher standard to improve manager-employee relationships and increase productivity.

 • Hold everyone on a project accountable.
 Without accountability, projects can take forever and go nowhere.
 Assign a team leader, and use project management software to keep everyone informed and aware of their responsibilities.